 A Lecture Series has been organized in remembrance of Late Prof. Vasant P. Sonwane.
 The name of the lecture series is the Late Prof. Vasant P.Sonwane Memorial Lecture Series.
 It was operational since 2013.
 Shrimati Shital Sonwane, wife of late Vasant Sonwane donated 50000/-to start this annual programme.
-This programme runs from the interest earned on fixed deposit from the Bank.
+This programme runs from the interest earned on fixed deposits from the Bank.
 It was decided to organize a lecture series on the same date as the unfortunate demise of late Vasant Sonwane, 22nd July and the eminent speaker will be invited to deliver a lecture/s.
 This series began in the year 2013.
 The subject of the first lecture was "Social Peace: Necessity of Time."
 The speaker was Dr Vedprakash Mishra, Chancellor of Datta Meghe Medical University.
-The lecture was organised on 22nd July 2013.
+The lecture was organized on 22nd July 2013.
 The subject of the second lecture was "Guidance of Competitive Exam."
 The speaker was Prof Ram Wagh, Director, Akar Foundation, Nagpur.
 The lecture was organized on 22nd July 2014.
 The subject of the third lecture was "Suicides of Farmers in Vidarbha: Reasons and Remedies."
 The speaker was Shri Chandrakant Wankhede, Senior Journalist, Nagpur.
 The lecture was organized on 22nd July 2015.
 The subject of the fourth lecture was "Youth for Developed India."
 The speaker was smt.
 Manisha Kolarkar, Teacher.
-The lecture was organised on 22nd July 2016.
+The lecture was organized on 22nd July 2016.
 The subject of the fifth lecture was "Formation of Vidarbha State."
-The speaker was Dr Shrinivas Khandewale, Economist, Nagpur.
-The lecture was organised on 22nd July 2017.
-The subject of the Sixth lecture was "Challenges before National Integration."
+The speaker was Dr. Shrinivas Khandewale, Economist, Nagpur.
+The lecture was organized on 22nd July 2017.
+The subject of the Sixth lecture was "Challenges before National Integration."The speaker was Dr Suresh Khainar, Social Worker, Nagpur.
+The lecture was organized on 22nd July 2018.
+The subject of the Seventh lecture was "Competitive Examination: Need of an Age."The speaker was Prof. Ram Wagh, Founder, Aakar Spardha Pariksha Margadarshan Kendra, Nagpur.
+The lecture was organized on 22nd July 2019.